pradyunsg/sphinx-theme-builder/docs/errors.md

 ## unable-to-cleanup-node-modules

 This error indicates that the `node_modules` folder could not be deleted.
-It is not a typical error and you should likely diagnose why the deletion might have failed.
+It is not a typical error and will need diagnosis of why the deletion might have failed (eg: permission issues, filesystem issues).

 ## invalid-pyproject-toml

-This error indicates that you do not have a valid `pyproject.toml` file in the repository root, due to the contents of the file.
-Typically, this is related to the `build-system` table or the `project` table.
+This error indicates that the theme does not have a valid `pyproject.toml` file in the root, due to the contents of the file.
+Typically, this is related to the `build-system` table or the `project` table and mentions the problematic key.

 ## pyproject-missing

 This error indicates that theme does not have a `pyproject.toml` file in the root directory of the theme's package (typically, the repository root).
+It is required for using Sphinx Theme Builder.

 ## pyproject-could-not-parse